-1) Be like Herman Monster
+- Be Like Herman Monster

-2) McDonald’s Coffee
+2. McDonald’s Coffee

-3) Refresh at the American Express Club
+3. Refresh at the American Express Club

 Our meetings started at 8 and ended at 6, every hour on the hour.
 Thank goodness for Jersey Mikes free subs on Q Street and 47th in the South Hall or we would have never made it.
 The free Auntie Anne’s Pretzels across from Jersey Mike’s certainly helped as well.

-As mentioned earlier, we had meetings scheduled all afternoon, and found some very productive conversations occur while simultaneously attending several cocktail parties, including CCIM, Calkain, CBC and others.
+As mentioned earlier, we had meetings scheduled all afternoon and found some very productive conversations occur while simultaneously attending several cocktail parties, including CCIM, Calkain, CBC, and others.
 These are great opportunities to enhance current client relationships and initiate new ones.

 OK, this is easier for us East Coasters, but really, what a great way to start the long days of meetings.
 I love when the elevator doors open on the lobby floor as I stand there in my running shoes ready to go, and inevitably, there is some group wobbling back in after a long night/early morning party experience.
-If you’ve never ran the Strip at 6 am, you are in for a real treat.
+If you’ve never run the Strip at 6 am, you are in for a real treat.

-7) Stay till Wednesday
+7. Stay Till Wednesday

 This is mostly applicable for those who are in leasing.
-It seems most the owners and investment brokers vacate on Tuesday; however, ICSC mandates all exhibitors maintain their booths until the end of the show late Wednesday.
+It seems most of the owners and investment brokers vacate on Tuesday; however, ICSC mandates all exhibitors maintain their booths until the end of the show late Wednesday.
 What this means is, as a leasing broker or developer, you have easier access to your targeted decision makers.

-8) What happens at ICSC canNOT stay at ICSC
+8. What Happens at ICSC CanNOT Stay at ICSC

 Unlike your late night activities away from the exposition hall, everything you do at ICSC must go home with you.
 You need a plan to follow up with every person you’ve met with and every lead you secured.
-It wouldn’t hurt to add a pile of thank you letters to your to do list this weekend.
+It wouldn’t hurt to add a pile of thank you letters to your to-do list this weekend.

-9) Have a Plan B
+9. Have a Plan B

-When someone cancels on you, and someone will if you pre-schedule enough meetings, have a list of people you want to see, but do not have a meeting with.
-For me, I tried to shake hands with every President/CEO of the national CRE firms, and had a complete list of all our active and inactive clients that were attending the show.
+When someone cancels on you, and someone will if you pre-schedule enough meetings, have a list of people you want to see but do not have a meeting with.
+For me, I tried to shake hands with every President/CEO of the national CRE firms, and also had a complete list of all our active and inactive clients that were attending the show.
 Just leaving my card with the respective booth receptionist was enough to simply leave a touch, and an impression.

-Without a doubt this is where you will reconnect with a great number of people.
-I personally ran into no less than 20 active and inactive clients, and initiated 2 strategic deals with other folks I “bumped into”.
+Without a doubt, this is where you will reconnect with a great number of people.
+I personally ran into no less than 20 active and inactive clients, and initiated 2 strategic deals with other folks I “bumped into.”
 My partner/brother ran into a frat brother he had not seen in 30 years!
 Pick your head up and away from your phones.
 Those emails aren’t going anywhere, but your next big deal may walk right by.